 Recommended credit score

-You need good to excellent credit (670 to 850) to be approved for this card.
+You need good to excellent credit (670 to 850) to qualify for this card.

 The bottom line

-Neither card comes with the perks and benefits associated with more premium rewards cards, but both the BankAmericard and Citi Diamond Preferred are good options to consider if you’re looking to transfer a balance from another card and pay off that balance at a 0 percent APR.
+Neither card comes with the perks and benefits associated with more premium rewards cards, but both the BankAmericard and Citi Diamond Preferred are good options to consider if you’re looking to transfer a balance from another card and pay off that balance with an intro APR offer.

 The card that’s right for your wallet ultimately depends on your balance transfer fee preference, how much time you need to transfer your balance and whether you’re interested in a longer intro APR on purchases.
 For more detailed information on both cards’ offerings, read through our BankAmericard credit card review and Citi Diamond Preferred Card review.

 The information about the BankAmericard® credit card was updated on August 9, 2023.